SuzeeS/Edmond-MST-Steiner-Tree-Python/README.md

  ```

  ## Sample Input:
- - A sample graphml file has been provided as `Sample Input`
+ - A sample graphml file has been provided as `Sample Input.graphml`
- - A folder named `graph` contains a list of 53,984 graghs in graphml format
+ - A zip file `graph.zip` contains a list of 10,000 graghs in graphml format